000iZ/Structural-FEA-in-Matlab/README.md

 ## Structural FEA in Matlab
-Using MATLAB, finite element analysis is performed on mechanical structures under loading.
+Using MATLAB®, finite element analysis is performed on mechanical structures under loading.

 ### Stepped Shaft under Axial Loading
 In the _FEA_stepped_shaft.m_ script, a shaft of non-uniform diameter experiences loading along its longitudinal axis.
 Modeled using its stiffness matrix to analyze stress, strain, and displacement of each shaft section are obtained.